paul5-edureka/projCert/README.md

 ### dockerfile
 Will copy contents of the website, and start Http server
 ### user-data_JenkinsMaster.txt
-Copy and paste contents of this file to the user-data section of Jenkins Master Amazon Linux Instance
+Copy and paste contents of this file to the user-data section of Amazon Linux Instance Jenkins Master
 ### user-data_TestServer.txt
-Copy and paste contents of this file to the user-data section of the Test Server
+Copy and paste contents of this file to the user-data section of the Amazon Linux Instance Test Server